Walter F. Hendricks

 Walter F. Hendricks (1892 – September 29, 1979) was an educator and founder of three colleges in Vermont, all of which would later close.
 He founded Marlboro College (1946–2020), Windham College (1951–1978), and Mark Hopkins College (1964–1978).

 Early life and academic career

 Hendricks was born in Chicago and earned his BA from Amherst College in 1917.
 At Amherst, he was a student of Robert Frost.
 He later earned a master's degree and doctorate from the University of Chicago.
-He then served as professor and chair of the English department at Illinois Institute of Technology.
+He then served as professor and chair of the English department at Illinois Institute of Technology where he taught for 25 years.

 At the end of World War II, he served as director of English at Biarritz American University in France, a temporary college set up for G.I.s awaiting de-mobilization.

 College Presidencies

 Marlboro College (1946–1951)

 In 1946, he founded Marlboro College in Marlboro, Vermont and the college would open the following year, in fall 1947.
 Due to his connection with his former professor Robert Frost, Hendricks convinced Frost to serve as a trustee for the new college.
 He would serve as president there until 1951, dismissed by the board of trustees after accusing a student, a dean, and the local postmaster of being Communists.